45 Fun Things to Do with Kids in Long Island City, Queens

 5. Introduce your kids to the sport of tennis at Court 16's indoor facility.

 There are plenty of delicious food offerings at LIC Flea.
 Photo courtesy LIC Flea

-6. Another great dining option is the LIC Flea, where everyone in the family can find something they like.
+6. A great dining option is the LIC Flea, where everyone in the family can find something they like.

-7. Enjoy delectable treats, coffee, and hot chocolate at Cannelle.
+7. Enjoy delectable treats, coffee, and hot chocolate at Cannelle Patisserie.

 9. Fly through the air with the greatest of ease after taking trapeze, aerial arts, and other classes from the teachers at Circus Warehouse.

 10. Get creative at arts hub Playday, which offers tons of drop-in classes and cleans up the inevitable mess!

 11. Discover hidden treasures at Just Things, a fascinatingly eclectic second-hand store.

 12. Take a parent-child class at The Yoga Room.